nmvr2600/futu_algo/README.md

 This repository and its author are not responsible for any losses incurred as a result of using any of our trading strategies.
 Loss-limiting strategies such as stop loss orders may not be effective because market conditions or technological issues may make it impossible to execute such orders.
-Likewise, strategies using combinations of options and/or futures positions such as “spread” or “straddle” trades may be just as risky as simple long and short positions.
+Likewise, strategies using combinations of options and/or futures positions such as "spread" or "straddle" trades may be just as risky as simple long and short positions.
 Information provided in this correspondence is intended solely for informational purposes and is obtained from sources believed to be reliable.
 Information is in no way guaranteed.
 No guarantee of any kind is implied or possible where projections of future conditions are attempted.